best trip CONTACT AN ADVISOR

 Sallkantay

-Your adventure begins with a pickup from your hotel in Cusco between 4:30 and 4:45 a.m.
-We’ll drive you to the trailhead in a 3.5-hour journey, where you’ll enjoy your first breakfast prepared by our chef.
-Next, we’ll start a 3-hour hike to Soraypampa, following an ancient canal that provides water to lowland farmers.
-Upon arrival at Soraypampa, our chef will greet you with a well-deserved lunch.
-Afterward, we’ll begin a 2-hour ascent to Humantay Lake (4,200 m / 13,779 ft).
+It starts with the pickup at your hotel in Cusco between 4:30 and 4:45 a.m.
+We will pick you up at a meeting point and transfer you to the starting point of the trail in 3.5 hours, where you will enjoy the first breakfast prepared by our chef.
+Next, we will embark on a 3-hour hike to Soraypampa, following an ancient canal still used by lowland farmers.
+Arriving at Soraypampa, our chef will be waiting for you with lunch.
+Then, we will begin the 2-hour hike to Humantay Lake (4,200 m / 13,779 ft).

 Distance: 16 km / 10 miles